An employer shaking hands with a newly hired at-will employee.

 • Pregnancy status

 Similarly, retaliation is also often an unlawful reason for termination.
 For instance, if an employee reports discrimination, they can't be fired because of it.
-But these are just a few of the exceptions to an employer's ability to terminate an employee for any reason.
+But these are just a few exceptions to an employer's ability to terminate an employee.

-At-will employment not as intimidating as it sounds
+At-will employment is not as intimidating as it sounds

 Ultimately, it's not in an employer's best financial or business interest to randomly fire an employee who isn't causing an issue.
 For that reason, the at-will employment doctrine can seem more ominous than it actually is in practice.
 However, knowing the protected classes where termination isn't legal can be helpful for both parties.